Meet Our Team

 Heather Ellis- Carers Count Service Manager

-I am new to Cloverleaf and started with the rest of the team in June this year.
-Before that I was working for Age UK and have worked face to face with the public in an Advice role for the last 6 years.
+Me and Ann Marie share the role of Service Manager for Carers Count.
+Although their role is managing the project, they both have a very ‘hands on’ approach to the service and you will often see me at the groups, events, training sessions etc. So if you have any questions at all about the service, please let me know., Before that I was working for Age UK and have worked face to face with the public in an Advice role for the last 11 years.
 I am happy to be managing an excellent team but outside of work I enjoy walking, relaxing and socialising, not to mention being an auntie to a number of children both belonging to family and friends.
 Oh and I love a good bit of Karaoke!!!

 Sue Purdie- Information and Advice Worker